 Toast had his big break when his human mom Katie Sturino convinced Leandra Medine (also known as Man Repeller) to post a “Who Wore It Best?” photo with her and Toast wearing the same outfit.
-It may take some work, but tag and comment on famous Insta-dogs’ accounts, and take photos that will get their attention.
+It may take some work, but tag and comment on famous Insta-dogs’ accounts and take photos that will get their attention.

 4. Practice taking photos.

 Sure, you may never be the Annie Leibovitz of dog photography, but it pays to take a lot of practice shots.
-The fun part of being a “stage mom” for your Insta-pup is that it gives you an excuse to create shoots and go on impromptu adventures with your best friend.
+The fun part of being a “stage mom” for your Insta-pup is that it gives you an excuse to create shots and go on impromptu adventures with your best friend.
 Play around with natural lighting, capture your dog’s brilliant smile, and unleash your inner creative!

 5. Take advantage of awesome apps.

 You can stick to Instagram for all your photo needs, but there are tons of nifty apps out there that can help you capture and create awesome pics people will want to share.
-Over gives you cute fonts and designs, Layout lets you collage, and you can manipulate basics like lighting and apply professional filters with VSCOcam or Snapseed.
+Text2Pic gives you cute fonts and designs, Layout lets you collage, and you can manipulate basics like lighting and apply professional filters with VSCOcam or Snapseed.

 6. Harness the power of #hashtags.